declare-lab/awesome-sentiment-analysis/README.md

 > Interested to know our take on the current challenges and future directions of this field using the following papers as compass?
 >
 >> Read this paper - [Beneath the tip of the iceberg: Current challenges and new directions in sentiment analysis research.](https://arxiv.org/pdf/2005.00357.pdf) Soujanya Poria, Devamanyu Hazarika, Navonil Majumder, and Rada Mihalcea.
-2020. arXiv preprint arXiv:2005.00357
+IEEE Transactions on Affective Computing (2020).

 ## Citation